globaleaks/whistleblowing-software/curteg/README.md

   * A4 = /admin/modules/(context_ID)/(module_type)/

 The method should be GET POST DELETE PUT, and permit to request only the specified method(s)

+### special options

+Two special options are available, that enable more creative usage and testing combos for GLBackend.

+    hand
+    print-[*]

+As the other options, they can be put in every section of the command line.

+**hand** permit to edit by hand the JSON struct that is ready to be sent, it open a vim editor and a pickle object (ok, nasty to be edited, but works)

+**print-[*]** work in conjunction with other keywords, like "print-submission\_id".
+The output printed is just the receiver submission\_id in this case, and its useful for script sequence of operations that perform a complete submission, in example, or automated operations.

+### ID selection

+Tip, Context and Submission IDs shall be set via command line, like:

+    python curteg.py U3 sid s_aFBKvAqTiZWhaIiHVnqSRUtFOGOnsAbeABMTrmaDUPoRyXyWUu

+Just for remind, the expected format of the ID is defined in **/globaleaks/utils/validregexps.py**

+### Combined script

+more complex sequence shall be organized using curteg, and emulate large amount of submission, access and so on.
+Some example shall be found in the scripts subdirectory